Learn How to Propagate Spider Plants with these 5 simple methods and multiply them easily in your home for yourself or to gift to your friends!

 When to Propagate Spider Plants

-Spider plants can be propagated at any time of the year, but it will be most convenient and easy with a high success rate when done in warm weather, usually spring and summer in cold climates.
+Spider plants can be propagated at any time of the year, but it will be most convenient and easy with a high success rate when done in warm weather, usually spring and summer in cold climates; you can even do this after the summer in fall, in moderate and warm regions.
 They propagate best in the temperature range of 65-95 F (18-35 C).

 If you’re propagating them from spiderettes (baby plants attached to the spider plant), just wait till they form tiny aerial roots of their own.
 Once these roots are a bit swollen and probably a one-quarter inch in length–it’ll be the best time to plant them.